-4.1.1UCBs are permitted to determine their lending rates taking into account their cost of funds, transaction costs etc with the approval of their Board.
+4.1 UCBs are permitted to determine their lending rates taking into account their cost of funds, transaction costs etc with the approval of their Board.
 However, banks are advised to ensure that the interest rates charged by them are transparent and known to all customers.
 Banks are also required to publish the minimum and maximum interest rates charged on advances and display the information in every branch.

-4.1.2.
-It may however be appreciated that though interest rates have been deregulated, rates of interest beyond a certain level may be seen to be usurious and can neither be sustainable nor be conforming to normal banking practice.

-4.1.3.
-Boards of banks are, therefore, advised to lay out appropriate internal principles and procedures so that usurious interest, including processing and other charges, are not levied by them on loans and advances.
-In laying down such principles and procedures in respect of small value loans, particularly, personal loans and such other loans of similar nature, banks may take into account, inter-alia, the following broad guidelines:
+Though interest rates have been deregulated, rates of interest beyond a certain level may be seen to be usurious and can neither be sustainable nor be conforming to normal banking practice.
+Boards of banks have to lay down appropriate internal principles and procedures in this regard.
+In laying down such principles and procedures in respect of small value loans, particularly, personal loans and such other loans of similar nature, banks may take into account, interalia, the following broad guidelines: